alexbmoreira/django-postgres-vue-tutorial/README.md

 </html>
 ```

-> You can also delete the `./frontend/public` directory, since your Vue compnents will be mounted with Django now instead.
+> You can also delete the `./frontend/public` directory, since your Vue components will be mounted with Django now instead.

 Now run your Vue server in one terminal...